arzekeil/arzekeil/README.md

 </div>

 <div align="center">
   I learned to love automation during my first tech role working as a QA Tester.
 I found it so cool how I was to be able to run a few commands and then it would complete a bunch of tasks by its self.
-This is why I'm hoping to learn more Infrastructure as Code technologies and help solve the problem of eliminating or at least reducing latency in software development
+This is why I'm hoping to learn more Infrastructure as Code technologies and help solve the problem of eliminating or at least reducing latency in software development.
 </div>

 <br>